Ian Jones-Quartey: Career

-Between October 2020 and April 2021, the anti-racism PSAs "Don't Deny It, Defy It", "Tell the Whole Story", "See Color" and "Be an Ally", that he worked on with Rebecca Sugar, featuring characters from Steven Universe, were released on the Cartoon Network YouTube channel.

 On September 2, 2019, the film Steven Universe: The Movie was released.
-Jones-Quartey was one of the co-executive producers of the film, which was executive produced by Rebecca Sugar.
+Jones-Quartey was one of its co-executive producers, while Sugar served as executive producer and director.

+Between October 2020 and April 2021, the anti-racism PSAs "Don't Deny It, Defy It", "Tell the Whole Story", "See Color", and "Be an Ally", that he worked on with Sugar, featuring characters from Steven Universe, were released on the Cartoon Network YouTube channel.

+In January 2025, Jones-Quartey mentioned that he had a "fun meeting" with The Walt Disney Company and Disney Television Animation.

+On June 11, 2025, at an Annecy International Animation Film Festival event, it was announced that a sequel series to Steven Universe, entitled Steven Universe: Lars of the Stars, was in development with Prime Video, with Cartoon Network Studios producing it, while Rebecca Sugar and Jones-Quartey will be executive producers.
+During the event, Sugar said she missed her world and characters, and said she couldn't wait to share the series and thanked everyone for their support.
+Sugar also told The Wrap that the Steven Universe characters and world are important to her, said she was "thrilled" to do the series, and said the biggest part for her was that she is "co-creating it with Ian Jones-Quartey," and noted that all she wants to do is "make cartoons with him."

+On June 12, 2025, Adult Swim announced that Jones-Quartey, Patrick McHale, Rebecca Sugar and Pendleton Ward were developing an animated special under the title "The Elephant" slated for a 2026 release.

 Personal life

 Jones-Quartey is a grandson of Theodosia Okoh, the designer of the flag of Ghana; he based the Steven Universe character Nanefua Pizza on her.

 By 2017, he was living in Los Angeles.
 He married Steven Universe creator Rebecca Sugar on December 4, 2019, having been together for twelve years.

 Influences

 Jones-Quartey cites Akira Toriyama's series Dragon Ball and Dr. Slump as inspiration for vehicle designs of his own.
 He stated, "We're all big Toriyama fans on [Steven Universe], which kind of shows a bit."